 Chemistry 101 Course Packet, authored by the instructor.
-This useful lecture packet is available online at www.universityreaders.com.
-The course packet will be mailed to you within a few days of ordering, but you'll have immediate online access to the first 20 or so pages once order is completed.
+This useful lecture packet is available at https://students.universityreaders.com/store/.
+The course packet is delivered within a few days of ordering, but you'll have immediate online access to the first 20 or so pages once order is completed.